bitfield/script/CONTRIBUTING.md

 All a pipe source has to do is return a pointer to a `script.Pipe`.
 To be useful, a pipe needs to have a reader (a data source, such as a file) associated with it.

-`Echo()` is a simple example, which just creates a pipe containing a string:
+`Echo()` is a simple example that just creates a pipe containing a string:

 ```go
 func Echo(s string) *script.Pipe {